Gift acceptance policy

 - Any restrictions on transfer.

-- Gift acknowledgment documents must include the number of shares received, the date received, and the fair market value.
+- Gift acknowledgement documents must include the number of shares received, the date received, and the fair market value.

 a.
 Gifts of real estate